-We noted no weaknesses in the design of these procedures and guidance, and noted no exceptions in their implementation based on our tests.
+We noted no weaknesses in the design of these procedures and guidance.
 Furthermore, the Government Accountability Office (GAO) is charged with performing the audit of FHFA's annual financial statements.
-11 As part of its audit, GAO audits FHFA's internal control over financial reporting.
-In its report Financial Audit: Federal Housing Finance Agency's Fiscal Years 2016 and 2015 Financial Statements, GAO opined that FHFA maintained, in all material respects, effective internal control over financial reporting as of September 30, 2016, based on relevant criteria.
-GAO also reported that during the audit, GAO identified deficiencies in FHFA's internal controls over financial reporting that were communicated to FHFA management.
+As part of its audit, GAO audits FHFA's internal control over financial reporting.
+In its report Financial Audit: Federal Housing Finance Agency's Fiscal Years 2017 and 2016 Financial Statements, GAO opined that FHFA maintained, in all material respects, effective internal control over financial reporting as of September 30, 2017, based on relevant criteria.
+GAO also reported that during the audit, it identified deficiencies in FHFA's internal controls over financial reporting that were communicated to FHFA management.
 However, GAO did not consider these deficiencies to be material weaknesses or significant deficiencies.
-12 According to our inquiries with FHFA staff, the deficiencies communicated by GAO did not relate to the design and effectiveness of FHFA's invoice and payment process controls.
+According to our inquiries with FHFA staff, the deficiencies communicated by GAO did not relate to the design and effectiveness of FHFA's invoice and payment process controls.